 ‘It’s off limits!’, the mayor declares in a speech

-In New Jersey, they’ve quarantined all of the shore
+In New Jersey they’ve shut every path to the shore

-Plus, Long Island, New York is abandoned.
+And Long Island, New York?
+It’s abandoned.
 What for?

-No one gets sunburned badly not wearing a shirt
+No one’s skin will get burned from not wearing a shirt

-No one worries the sun block will get in their eyes
+No one worries the sand will get into their eyes

 Yes, these beaches are safe since there’s nobody here